kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-python.md

 ![](/img/HWPython/4_AccountCreate2.png)

 ### Get the details of a transaction
-Every operation on the Kin blockchain is a transaction, so let's print information about the last action performed.
+Let's print information about the last action performed.

 ```python
 print('\nUse the client to get info about the transaction just executed\n')